| |

 and specialized teaching skills.

-- Benefits: Tutoring gives you an opportunity to reach out to
+- BENEFITS: Tutoring gives you an opportunity to reach out to

 the Washington DC community; to work with students to conquer barriers